🔒 Security & Audits

 Configuration

-• Total fuzzing runs: 1,210,000+
+• Total fuzzing runs: See per-suite output (varies by test)

 • Edge cases tested: Zero addresses, max values, boundaries